Regulators in the Arithmetic of Function Fields: Introduction

+The category of \emph{rigid analytically trivial} $A$-motives over $K$, denoted throughout this text by $\AMot_K^{\operatorname{rat}}$, is an exact $A$-linear category which plays the role of the classical category of mixed motives over $\bQ$.
+In this paradigm, the functor $\underline{M}\mapsto \Betti{\underline{M}}$ plays the role of the singular realization; the reader is referred to \cite{motif} for surveys on this analogy.
+In the same way that complex conjugation acts via an involution on the Betti realization of a motive over $\bQ$, we show that, given $\underline{M}$ an object of $\AMot_K^{\operatorname{rat}}$, the $A$-module $\Betti{\underline{M}}$ carries a natural action of the profinite Galois group $G_\infty:=\Gal(\KI^s|\KI)$, where $\KI^s$ denotes the separable closure of $\KI$ inside $\CI$ (\cf Proposition~\ref{prop:finite-extension-betti} and Corollary \ref{cor:betti-exact}). \\

+Note that $A$-motives do not always carry a weight filtration; those that do are called \emph{mixed} (see \cite[\S 3]{gazda}).
+However, since the main results of this text do not require mixedness—aside from the evident analogy with the number field theory—we deliberately disregard the notion of mixedness.
+Nevertheless, there remains a notion of \emph{weights} that plays a major role. \\

-In \cite{gazda}, we established the definition of $\Ext^1_{A}(\mathbbm{1},\underline{M})$, a natural $A$-module consisting of {\it integral} extensions of the neutral $A$-motive $\mathbbm{1}$ by $\underline{M}$ in the category $\AMot_K^{\operatorname{rat}}$.
-However, there are at least two reasons why this module is not finitely generated in general, preventing the naive analogue of conjecture \ref{item:conj1} to hold in our context: \begin{enumerate} \item The first reason, mentioned in details in \cite[\S 5]{gazda}, is related to the fact that taking Hodge filtrations is not an exact operation on the full class of exact sequences.
-This is solved by the notion of {\it regulated extensions}, introduced in Definition 5.7 in \emph{loc. cit.} The sub-$A$-module $\Ext^{1,\text{reg}}_{A}(\mathbbm{1},\underline{M})$ of regulated extensions, however, might still not be finitely generated.
+In \cite{gazda}, we established the definition of $\Ext^1_{A}(\mathbbm{1},\underline{M})$, a natural $A$-module consisting of \emph{integral} extensions of the neutral $A$-motive $\mathbbm{1}$ by $\underline{M}$ in the category $\AMot_K^{\operatorname{rat}}$.
+However, there are at least two reasons why this module is not finitely generated, preventing a naive analogue of conjecture \ref{item:conj1} from holding in our context: \begin{enumerate} \item The first reason, discussed in detail in \cite[\S 5]{gazda}, is related to the fact that taking Hodge filtrations is not an exact operation on the full class of exact sequences.
+This issue is addressed by the notion of \emph{regulated extensions}, introduced in Definition~5.1 of \loccit The resulting $A$-submodule $\Ext^{1,\text{reg}}_{A}(\mathbbm{1},\underline{M})$ of regulated extensions, however, may still fail to be finitely generated.

-\item The second reason, more subtle, is due to the infinite nature of the absolute Galois group $G_\infty$.
-We solve this second point by introducing the notion of {\it analytic reduction at $\infty$} defined as follows. \end{enumerate} The exactness of the Betti realization functor induces a morphism at the level of extension modules:
+\item The second reason is due to the infinite nature of the absolute Galois group $G_\infty$.
+We address this issue by introducing the notion of \emph{analytic reduction at $\infty$}, defined as follows. \end{enumerate} The exactness of the Betti realization functor induces a morphism at the level of extension modules: